haendzel/repogit-swift/README.md

 # repogit-swift
-My example Swift's programming and use libraries Alamofire, SwiftyJSON, KingFisher with GitHub API.
+My example Swift's programming and use libraries Alamofire, SwiftyJSON, KingFisher with GitHub API and UIKit programmaticaly designs.